-"Minimum acceptable state" means, where specified in Appendix 2, the minimum level at which a freshwater objective may be set in a regional plan in order to provide for the associated national value.
+"Minimum acceptable state" is the minimum levelmeans, where specified in Appendix 2, the minimum level at which a freshwater objective may be set in a regional plan in order to provide for the associated national value.

 "National bottom line" means, where specified, the minimum acceptable state for the compulsory values as specified in Appendix 2.